You can now apply online for a Performance Bond - it only takes three (3) minutes! (Yep, we timed it.) Click here:

 What does it take to get a Performance Bond?

-In order to get a performance bond, contractors must usually pay a premium on the bond amount as well as interest on the bid.
+In order to get a performance and/or payment bond, contractors must usually pay a premium on the bond amount as well as interest on the bid.
 Again, depending on what kind of risk you present and how much money is required for your project's security in case something goes wrong with it.

 Wondering how to get a Performance Bond?